AishwaryaHB/aishwaryahb.github.io/README.md

 ### About Me

-I am a PhD candidate in <a href="https://www.ece.gatech.edu/" target="_blank">Electrical & Computer Engineering</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a>, largely interested in addressing open questions in computational neuroscience using tools from applied mathematics, digital signal processing, and machine learning.
+I am a PhD candidate in <a href="https://www.ece.gatech.edu/" target="_blank">Electrical & Computer Engineering</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a>, largely interested in addressing open questions in theoretical and computational neuroscience using tools from applied mathematics, digital signal processing, and machine learning.
 I'm associated with the <a href="https://ml.gatech.edu/" target="_blank">ML@GT</a> and <a href="https://neuro.gatech.edu/" target="_blank">GT Neuro</a> research communities, and have previously worked closely with <a href="https://bme.gatech.edu/bme/faculty/Eva-Dyer" target="_blank">Dr. Eva Dyer</a>.

 ### Ongoing Research